timvdven/PolAssessment/PolAssessment/README.md

 After defining a hot hotfolder, just drop a tgz file containing a valid JSON in this folder and browse in de web app for the results.
 This solution also imports some pre-defined data in the database for testing purposes.
 A more detailed description of the usage with examples can be found [here](DOCS/USAGE/README.md).

 Prior to using this (or any other) solution in a production environment, please consult the recommendations [here](DOCS/RECOMMENDATIONS.md).

+### Creation of test data
+The documentation on creating test data can be found in the separate Data Generator project, described [here](../DataGenerator/README.md).